John Lewis & Partners: 2010s

 Stratford opened in 2011 together with a new Waitrose supermarket.
-The new shops will anchor the Westfield Stratford City development alongside the Olympic Park in east London.
+The new shops would anchor the Westfield Stratford City development alongside the Olympic Park in east London.
 In February 2011 it was announced that John Lewis was appointed as the Official Department Store provider for the London 2012 Olympic Games.
 As part of the deal, John Lewis stores became key retail outlets for official London 2012 merchandise.

 Also in February 2011 John Lewis announced it was to open a 250000 sqft department store in Birmingham city centre in 2014.
 The completion date of 2014 was pushed back to autumn 2015 due to complications regarding the construction of the centre, including issues relating to car parks and taxi ranks.
 Grand Central leasing director Keith Stone said the date was pushed back to ensure a better customer experience.
 The store opened on 24 September 2015 and was the flagship store for the £100 million development and part of the new Grand Central shopping centre built on the south side of a redeveloped Birmingham New Street railway station.

 In July 2011 John Lewis announced that it would be opening 10 new stores under a new smaller format in city centre locations over the next five years.
-The new smaller format department stores will hold John Lewis's core lines of Home, Electrical and Fashions, all tailored to the local area.
-However, the full line will still be available through online terminals within the store, as well as the "click and collect" service already available within other branches.
+The new smaller format department stores would hold John Lewis's core lines of Home, Electrical and Fashions, all tailored to the local area.
+However, the full range would still be available through online terminals within the store, as well as the "click and collect" service already available within other branches.
 With the first branch opening in Exeter on 12 October 2012, Andrea O'Donnell, commercial director, said the move would help John Lewis double its turnover from £3bn ($4.89bn) to £6bn over the next 10 years.

 In November 2011 it was announced that John Lewis had shelved plans for a new store in Preston, Lancashire as part of the Tithebarn Project.
 The economic climate was cited as a key factor in their decision.

 It was announced that John Lewis would be the anchor tenant of a new development scheme in Leeds.
 The Eastgate Quarters scheme was approved in July 2011.
 The site, since renamed Victoria Gate, guides shoppers from central Leeds to John Lewis via a luxury arcade continuing (over Vicar Lane) from the existing Victoria Quarter.
-John Lewis had been looking for a site in Leeds for a while, even considering the Headingley cricket ground, and are happy they are at long last filling a major regional gap.
+John Lewis had been looking for a site in Leeds for a while, even considering the Headingley cricket ground, and were happy they are at long last filling a major regional gap.
 The facade of the Leeds department store references the diagonal lines of the John Lewis motif.